-The number of cases of Coronavirus patients has multiplied exponentially over the last three months.
-What started out as four known cases near the end of December 2019 has become 118,381 cases (and counting) by the second week of March 2020.
+The number of cases of Coronavirus patients has multiplied exponentially over the past year.
+What started out as four known cases near the end of December 2019 has grown to millions.

 Coronavirus Safety Travel Kit Essentials

-From now until the threat of the virus diminishes, I encourage you to keep a virus prevention kit with you at all times.
+From now until the threat of the virus diminishes completely, I encourage you to keep a virus prevention kit with you at all times.
 This kit should contain disinfectant supplies and other miscellaneous necessities to help protect and reduce your risk of exposure.

 Be sure to include the following items:

 - Disinfectant wipes for surfaces: Use wipes to clean off any surfaces that are touched frequently, such as light switches, elevator buttons, handles, doorknobs, seats, tabletops, and keyboards.
 It’s good practice to disinfect mobile devices daily since they get very close to our mouth and face every time we use them.
 After wiping down any surface, allow it to air dry completely so that the anti-microbial chemicals in the wipes have time to disinfect.
 The US Environmental Protection Agency released this list of disinfectants that work well against the Novel Coronavirus.
 Whether the wipes contain bleach or not is a matter of preference.
 Just check that the ones you pick match one of the approved disinfectants on that list.

 - Hand and face wipes: Imagine all the things you (and hundreds of other people) touch every day when going to the mall, entering the metro, airport, or any other public place.
 Disinfect your hands multiple times throughout the day, especially prior to eating and drinking, and after coughing, sneezing, blowing your nose, and using the bathroom.
 Hand and face wipes are formulated to prevent skin irritation, so don’t use surface disinfectant wipes on your skin.